Royal Palm at Waipio IV

 No analysis available

-I searched for any indication that the community pool is salt water, including terms like saltwater pool or saline pool, and found no references.
-The remarks only confirm a swimming pool, sometimes noted as under renovation or construction.
+I searched for any public remark describing the pool as saltwater or saline, but found none.
+The remarks only mention a swimming pool, sometimes under renovation, without any water-type detail.

 No analysis available

-I searched the public remarks for phrases like 'laundry on each floor,' 'laundry room on every floor,' and similar community-laundry wording, but found none.
-The listings instead mention in-unit stacked or full-size washer/dryer, which points away from community laundry.
+I searched for wording like 'laundry on every floor,' 'laundry room on each floor,' and similar community-laundry phrases, but found none.
+The remarks repeatedly mention stacked washer/dryer inside the units, which points away from floor-by-floor community laundry.

 All 11 listings' MLS parking_features indicate parking present and multiple public remarks explicitly state 'covered parking', '1 covered parking', and 'two covered parking stalls.'
 Evidence is consistent across many agent remarks and supports a high-confidence conclusion that the building has parking.